VictorRandomCode/zcpm/README.md

 Z80 core.
 This is technically feasible but over-ambitious; there's way too many tricky corner cases to be practical.

-So `zcpm` is another fresh start (C++17 this time), but this time I'm using an existing binary BDOS and a native C++ BIOS with an "off-the-shelf" Z80 core which I've heavily modified.
-Since starting this version, this now requires C++20.
+So `zcpm` is another fresh start, but this time I'm using an existing binary BDOS and a native C++ BIOS with an "off-the-shelf" Z80 core which is heavily modified.
+Since starting this version, this now requires C++23.

 Approach
 --------